carbonfive/raygun/README.md

 * Jasmine
 * SimpleCov
 * Guard (rspec, jasmine, livereload)
-* And many tweaks, patterns and common recipes.
+* And many tweaks, patterns and common recipes (see [raygun-rails4](https://github.com/carbonfive/raygun-rails4) for all the details).

 Raygun includes generator templates for controllers, views, and specs so that generated code follows best practices.
 For example, view generation produces bootstrap compatible markup and rspec specs use factory